w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/bridgehub-dashboards.md

 ## Useful Queries

-Currently, there are no specific useful queries provided.
-Please check back later as this section will be updated with materialized queries for BridgeHub.
+Currently, there are no specific queries provided.

 ## Getting Started with Queries